 The Enforcer received his nickname due to his dad being a policeman.
 The people who made up his nickname obviously took the decision not to reverse his name as was alleged with Spats’.
-I can only imagine that was the result of deciding that Recrofene sounded too much like a headache medication than a half decent sobriquet.
+I can only conclude that was the result of deciding that Recrofene sounded too much like a headache medication than a half decent sobriquet.

 What would our future leaders and captains of industry, with their privileged private educations have made of these characters?
-Probably nothing, I assume they will have their own bunch of eccentric ‘characters’ amongst them, only with smarter uniforms and a better grasp of Latin.
+Probably nothing, I assume they will have their own bunch of eccentric characters amongst them, only with smarter uniforms and a better grasp of Latin.

 The only real difference between their peers and Spats, The Enforcer and Jason Bourne was the environment they were born into.
 Their biology is the same (although one might be slightly more inbred than the other).

-Had the three lads from unconventional north eastern families had the luck of being born into a life where they could all afford false teeth, eat soup from a bowl, owned driving licences and had better nicknames, who knows how different their lives might have been!
+Had the three lads from dysfunctional north eastern families had the luck of being born into a life where they could all afford false teeth, eat soup from a bowl, owned driving licences and had better nicknames, who knows how different their lives might have been!

 If their sobriquets had been Tarquers, Woofer or Ten Guineas, instead of Spats and the Enforcer would they have been given a more opportunities to enhance their existence?!
 Would their dentures cost the equivalent of a Faberge egg?…… And more importantly have you just broke wind?!